Customize Incident Layouts

 - Go to.SettingsAdvancedLayouts

-- (System Incident Type) Detach the incident layout.
+- (Content pack incident type layout) Detach the incident layout.

 - Select the check box for the incident layout you want to detach.